Travel.State.Gov > Legal Resources > Legal Resources > U.S. Citizenship Laws and Policy > Certificates of Non Citizen Nationality

 As defined by the INA, all U.S. citizens are U.S. nationals but only a relatively small number of persons acquire U.S. nationality without becoming U.S. citizens.
 Section 101(a)(21) of the INA defines the term “national” as “a person owing permanent allegiance to a state.”
 Section 101(a)(22) of the INA provides that the term “national of the United States” includes all U.S. citizens as well as persons who, though not citizens of the United States, owe permanent allegiance to the United States (non-citizen nationals).

-Section 308 INA confers U.S. nationality but not U.S. citizenship, on persons born in "an outlying possession of the United States" or born of a parent or parents who are non-citizen nationals who meet certain physical presence or residence requirements.
+Section 308 of the INA confers U.S. nationality but not U.S. citizenship, on persons born in "an outlying possession of the United States" or born of a parent or parents who are non-citizen nationals who meet certain physical presence or residence requirements.
 The term “outlying possessions of the United States” is defined in Section 101(a)(29) of the INA as American Samoa and Swains Island.
 No other statutes define any other territories or any of the states as outlying possessions.

 In addition to Section 308 of the INA, Section 302 of Public Law 94 - 241 provides for certain inhabitants of the Commonwealth of the Northern Mariana Islands, who became United States citizens by virtue of Article III of the Covenant, to opt for non-citizen national status.
 (See requirements of Section 302).